kenalib/image-search-java/README.md

 ## Sample UI

 * http://image-search-demo3.oss-ap-northeast-1.aliyuncs.com/
-* (Backend API service suspended after test account expiry)
+* (This is just UI for demo, the backend API service maybe suspended.)

 ## Development